Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction

-The HybridRAG framework offers several benefits.
-(1) \textit{Enhanced utility}: HybridRAG enables the client model to make better suggestions by leveraging cloud-based resources.
-(2) \textit{Low latency}: our novel hybrid retrieval augmentation framework enables low latency, as asynchronous memory augmentation allows the client model to make predictions without waiting for the cloud.
+The Hybrid-RACA system offers several benefits.
+(1) \textit{Enhanced utility}: Hybrid retrieval augmentation enables the client model to make better suggestions by leveraging cloud-based resources.
+(2) \textit{Low latency}: Asynchronous augmentation allows the client to make predictions without waiting for the cloud.
 This mitigates the effects of network latency and avoids slow inference inherent to cloud-based retrieval-augmented LLMs.
 (3) \textit{Reduced client-to-cloud communication}: the augmentation coordinator minimizes the client-to-cloud communication by requesting augmented memory only when existing memory becomes stale, reducing the frequency of calling the cloud models and thus saving cost.
 Furthermore, using LLM-compressed memory further reduces data transfer volume.

-To evaluate our framework, we conduct experiments on five benchmark datasets from diverse domains.
-We compare our model to several baselines and show that our client model exhibits substantial utility improvement in text prediction by leveraging cloud-generated memory.
-In addition, our asynchronous design allowed the framework to operate in real-time and it demonstrated substantial speed improvement compared to a synchronous approach under the same experimental setup.
-We plan to release our code and data upon publication of the paper under CC BY-NC SA licence.
+To evaluate our system, we conduct experiments on the text prediction task on five datasets from diverse domains.
+We compare our model to several baselines and show that our model exhibits substantial utility improvement in text prediction while maintaining low latency.
+The code for our system will be made available at: \url{https://github.com/microsoft/hybrid-raca}.